untoldengine/UntoldEngine-Game-Template/README.md

 ## Next Steps

 - Replace the models with your own .usdc assets.
+See this guide to [import assets for your game](https://github.com/untoldengine/UntoldEngine/blob/master/docs/ImportingAssetFiles.md)
 - Customize animations, physics, and interactions to build your game.
 - Explore the Untold Engine Documentation for more advanced features.

 ## Support